Transition from Pauli paramagnetism to Curie-Weiss behaviour in vanadium: Method and computational details

 \section{Method and computational details}

 We employ a fully charge self-consistent DFT+DMFT approach~\cite{charge_sc} implemented with plane-wave pseudopotentials~\cite{espresso,Leonov1}.
 The Perdew-Burke-Ernzerhof form of generalized gradient approximation was used.
 For a bcc lattice of vanadium we adopt the experimental lattice constant of 3.028~\AA~\cite{dmft_weber17}.
 However, we checked that calculations with equilibrium lattice constant of 3.061~\AA\ obtained in DFT+DMFT give rise to qualitatively similar results.
 The convergence threshold for total energy was set to $10^{-6}$~Ry.
 The kinetic energy cutoff for wavefunctions was set to 60~Ry.
 The reciprocal space integration was performed using ${30\times 30\times 30}$\, ${\bf k}$-point grid except the calculations of momentum-dependent susceptibility, where ${60\times 60\times 60}$ grid was used.

-Our DFT+DMFT calculations explicitly include the $3d$ and $4s$ valence states by constructing a basis set of atomic-centered Wannier functions within the energy window spanned by the $s$-$d$ band complex~\cite{Wannier}.
+To take into account the on-site Coulomb correlations, we consider the following Hamiltonian within DMFT approach~\cite{dmft}:

+where $\hat{H}_{\rm DFT}^{\rm WF}$ is the effective low-energy Hamiltonian constructed as a projection of Kohn-Sham states obtained within DFT onto the basis of Wannier functions, $\hat{H}_{\rm Coul}$ is the local Coulomb interaction Hamiltonian, and $\hat{H}_{\rm DC}$ is the double-counting correction for accounting of the on-site interaction already described by DFT.
+In our study, we compute $\hat{H}_{\rm DFT}^{\rm WF}$ self-consistently with respect to the redistribution of charge density caused by electronic correlations in DMFT part, as described in Ref.~\cite{charge_sc}.
+For construction of $\hat{H}_{\rm DFT}^{\rm WF}$, we use a basis set of atomic-centered Wannier functions within the energy window spanned by the $3d$-$4s$ band complex~\cite{Wannier}.